SOMETHING THERE IS ABOUT COME WRITERS AND CRITICS:

 The 14 OCTOBER 2016 Nobel Prize of Literature announcement had such a massive press coverage that it has a special section, see the link on top of the Magazines list.

-The FANZINES page is as complete as possible, so are the PROGRAMMES and SONGBOOKS sections.
+The FANZINES pages are as complete as possible, so are the PROGRAMMES and SONGBOOKS sections.

 The ODDS & ENDS part gathers all that does not fit with the precedent categories.
 Dylan ticket stubs, handbills and posters, and Dylan postcards, though obviously made of paper, are not here because they have their own dedicated websites.

 The LAST THREE MONTHS UPDATES on CW&C are noted beside each item:

 To know what has been added on the website during one of these last three months, just type the requested date [mmyy] in the Search.

 IMAGES: If there is only one picture on a page, it is displayed as a large size (750 pixels high) -if available.
 When there are several items, in order to keep a unity on the page, they are presented as 300 pixels high images, most of them enlargeable by a click to a 750 pixels high size.

 The first version (#1.0) of CW&C was put online in 1996.
 It was just a list of Bob Dylan books, illustrated by small not enlargeable vignettes: there was no ADSL at that time, and large images took a long time to load.
 It was then extended to Magazines, Fanzines, Programmes, and at last came the Odds & Ends section.

 Everything changed in 2016 when an attempt to turn the website into a database was cancelled, as the person who initially offered to 'help me for free' finally asked money, locked me out of the site and published for a time my work elsewhere under his name!